UK to ban Russian oil imports by end of year

 However, gas is not covered by the boycott, which will be phased in to give markets time to adapt.

-It is understood the announcement is being timed to coincide with a similar ban by US president Joe Biden.
+The announcement was synchronised with a similar ban by US president Joe Biden.
 It follows pleas from Ukrainian President Volodmyr Zelensky to the West to stop buying Russian imports, which he said was like “giving money to a terrorist”.

 The UK is far less dependent than its European neighbours on Russia as a source of energy.
-In 2021, the UK imported 4.7m tonnes of Russian oil - the equivalent of just under 100,000 barrels per day.
+In 2021, Britain imported 4.7m tonnes of Russian oil - the equivalent of just under 100,000 barrels per day.

 Russian oil makes up around 8 per cent of total UK consumption.
 Around 4 per cent of the UK’s gas supply comes from Russia, compared to more than 40 per cent in the EU.